Double Bass and Bass Guitar

 For bassists and music lovers

-by Maarten Welbergen
+Portrait of Philip Baumgarten by Maarten Welbergen

 I am a bassist

-I use a Hevos amplifyer and box for the double bass.
+I use a Hevos amplifyer and box for my double bass playing.
 The box and amplifier for my bass guitars were made by Van der Kley.
 My bass guitars were built by Herman Mulder of Mulderbass.
 There was a time I did not enjoy playing bass guitar so much: my double basses sounded great and my bass guitars did not.
 Now I can play on the beautiful bass guitars Herman made for me (fretted and not fretted), I’m having a lot of fun with them.

 Czech double bass